 Allergy Test My Pet is designed to offer you an easy and affordable tool that will help you get to the bottom of your dog’s food and environmental sensitivities.
 This is not a test of the true allergens, which are rare.
-It is a test of the immunoglobulins in your dog which will react to the allergens being tested if your dog is sensitive to them.
-The test will offer you a complete report on everything your dog may be reactive to so you can alter their food or environmental exposure to the items they are sensitive to.
+It is a test of the proteins in your dog's spittle that will react to the allergens being tested if your dog is sensitive to them.
+The test will offer you a complete report on everything your dog may be reactive to so you can alter their food or environmental exposure to the items that your dog is reacting to.
 Please read below for additional information.

 Please make sure your dog has not taken any antihistamines at least 10 days prior to testing because it will affect their results.